kanakkumari18/RailTrack-Java/README.md

 ## **Contributing** 🤝
 Contributions are welcome!
-If you’d like to improve LetMeCut, feel free to fork the repo and submit a pull request.
+If you’d like to improve it, feel free to fork the repo and submit a pull request.

 ### **Steps to Contribute:**
 **Fork the repository**